+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the

+Lecture Tutorial Practical/ 0.100110 course

+Practice (if any)

-Course title & Code Credits Eligibility criteria Pre-requisite of the course (if any) Personal Finance GE-6 4 3 1 0 Class XII NA
+Personal Finance GE-6 4 3 1 0 Class XII NA

 - To equip students with the knowledge and practical understanding of important dimensions of managing one's personal finance. - To understand and plan for their tax liabilities, investments, insurance coverage, and retirement.